odiche97/water_shortage_nigeria/README.md

 ### Footnotes
 <sup>1</sup> _https://washdata.org/monitoring/drinking-water_ <br>
-<sup>2</sup> Drinking water from an improved source for which collection time exceeds 30 minutes for a roundtrip including queuing
+<sup>2</sup> Drinking water from an improved source for which collection time exceeds 30 minutes for a roundtrip including queuing <br>
 <sup>3</sup> Drinking water from an unprotected dug well or unprotected spring <br>
 <sup>4</sup> Drinking water directly from a river, dam, lake, pond, stream, canal or irrigation canal